hwmhht/hht204806/Visual-troubleshooting.md

 # Lighting

 Light direction (instead of view direction) was used for backface culling.
-Prior and after bugfix.
+Prior to and after bugfix.

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/troubleshooting/light/bad_backface_culling.png)